dww100/nc3rs-r-tutorial/docs/data_from_files.md

 ![Summary of Titanic Kaggle training dataset](images/titanic-train-summary.png)

 A few things can be seen very easily in this summary - for example there are a lot of *NA*s in the Age column (177 in fact).
-In this case this isn't an actual NA in the input file, *R* has recognized a blank line in a numerical column and replaced it with *NA*.
+In this case, this isn't an actual NA in the input file.
+*R* has recognized a blank line in a numerical column and replaced it with *NA*.

 To access all values from a particular column we use the `$` syntax.
 To see all the values from the *Age* column use: